robderon/WebApplicationArchitectures/Workshop4.md

 - A control bar (just a space with buttons)
 - A drawing box (just an empty space)

-The drawing box must contains a centered 250x250 px div with 1px black solid border
+The drawing box must contains a centered 250x250 px div with 20px black solid border
 The control bar must contains:
-- A HTML color picker ( `<input type="color">` ) to choose div bordercolor with instant effect
+- A HTML color picker ( `<input type="color">` ) to choose div bordercolor at the beginning
-- A HTML color picker ( `<input type="color">` ) to choose div bgcolor with instant effect
+- A HTML color picker ( `<input type="color">` ) to choose div bgcolor at the beginning of animation

 - A HTML color picker ( `<input type="color">` ) to choose div bordercolor at the end of animation
 - A HTML color picker ( `<input type="color">` ) to choose div bgcolor at the end of animation